Giraffes For Sale

 Why such a hassle?
 Simply put, giraffes are not only wild animals, but they can grow to more than 16-20 feet tall and weigh an average of 2,628 lbs.
 They are native to mid-continent Africa, from the area of Somalia on the north and the northern tip of South Africa in the south.
 This area where they are native is largely plains, which is a good thing since a giraffe can sprint up to 37 mph over a short distance, and up to 31 mph over several kilometers.

 The spots amd patterns of the giraffe help the animals blend into their natural environment and blend into the trees and other surroundings to help the giraffes from predators

 One of the prime drawbacks to owning a giraffe privately is, of course, their size and the area they would need to occupy if owned.
-This problem is minimized when a giraffe is young, but once it grows to about four months old it would be necessary to move it to a larger area where it can live in a space that they would be more accustomed in, such as a 12,000-acre preserve.
+This problem is minimized when a giraffe is young, but once it grows to about four months old it would be necessary to move it to a larger area where it can live in a space that they would be more accustomed.

 Giraffes are ruminants, eating almost exclusively leaves and grain, although they have been known to lick the meat off of dead carcasses in the wild.
 Regardless, they will usually eat about 75 lbs of foliage daily.
 For the most part, giraffes eat during the first and last hours of the day.
 Between these hours, they ruminate, which is just generally doing nothing but chewing their cud and watching out for predators.
 Giraffes normally live long lives, especially considering that they are ruminants, up to 25 years.
 Considering their size and the potential effect of their powerful kicks, giraffes have few predators.